smakubi/biglake-finegrained-lab/README.md

     --access-boundary=<(echo -n "{}") \
    ${USER_PREFIX}-dataproc-cluster
 ```
-3. Log into the mkt-dataproc-cluster cluster, and go to "WEB INTERFACES" and click on JupyterLab
+3. Log into the corporate-dataproc-cluster cluster, and go to "WEB INTERFACES" and click on JupyterLab
 4. In JupyterLab, open terminal and run kinit to authenticate and get a ticket
 ```
 kinit -kt /etc/security/keytab/dataproc.service.keytab dataproc/$(hostname -f)
 ```

-5. Cell 6 will throw an error, because mkt_user does not have access to all the columns -> specifically does not have access to Discount and Net_Revenue. <br>
+5. Cell 6 will throw an error, because corporate_user does not have access to all the columns -> specifically does not have access to Discount and Net_Revenue. <br>
 Edit cell 5 as follows and run the rest of the cells.
 They shoudl execute file.
 ```
 rawDF = spark.read \